Welcome! Stone Center Counseling Service

-Stone Center Counseling Services
+Stone Center Counseling Service

 There are many ways to get help.
-WellTrack is offered to Wellesley students as a free, interactive self-help app to support your mental health and well-being.
+WellTrack Boost is offered to Wellesley students as a free, interactive self-help app to support your mental health and well-being.
 Based on cognitive-behavioral approaches, the app focuses on three primary concerns: Anxiety, Stress and Depression.

-- Wellness assessments for depression, anxiety, and stress
+Wellness assessments for depression, anxiety, and stress

-- Moodcheck feature to track your mood and better understand how your activities, social network, and environment affect how you feel
+Moodcheck feature to track your mood and better understand how your activities, social network, and environment affect how you feel

-- Tools and courses, including Activity Scheduler, Thought Diary, Fun Achievement, and the Zen Room.
+Tools and courses, including Activity Scheduler, Thought Diary, Fun Achievement, and the Zen Room.

 You can take an anonymous Mental Health Online Screening, and explore whether counseling might be a good option.
 Take a screening and bring it to a counselor to talk over your results.